yog35hbhu/Lumi-by-pampers/README.md

 Technologies used: HTML, CSS, JavaScript, Bootstrap.

 Bootstrap is a CSS Framework for developing responsive and mobile-first websites.
 It comes with a wide range of pre-styled UI components.
 There are communities and documentation that ease use of Bootstrap.

+##Performance-optimisation
+Different image size and pixels are used to render differently depending on screen size.
+The images for small screens are lighter than the one for desktop.